What is the Dampness of the Wall

 - Improperly constructed roof slaps, improper rainwater pipe connection

-- Dampness may be due to leakage of pipe fitting of bathrooms, kitchen.
+- Dampness may be due to leakage of pipe fitting of bathrooms, and kitchen.

 Effects of dampness